ACH returns 101: What they are and how to manage them

 5. Consider external support

-7. Best practices for handling ACH returns
+8. Best practices for handling and reducing ACH returns

 Nacha governs the ACH network and mandates that businesses keep their overall ACH return rates under 15%.
 Below, we’ll cover what causes ACH returns, their impact on businesses, ACH return fees, and best practices for handling ACH returns.